invisible-college/robot-heart-book/README.md

 Psychology
 ==========

-This book contains a lot of te
+This book contains a lot of topics, interludes, and supposed tangents that are not part of a normal textbook.